 People that like it are saying things like:

 “I was very pleased with the price of this menstrual cup.
 It’s cheaper than some of the other ones there, but seems to be very high quality.
-I find that it works well too, especially the ridges on the stem at the end makes it super easy to grip and remove.”
+I find that it works well too, especially the ridges on the stem at the end makes it super easy to grasp and remove.”

 “It doesn’t leak like some of the other menstrual cups I’ve tried.
 I’m not sure why, but whatever the reason, I’m happy about it!
 I’d definitely recommend the Anigan Eva Cup to my friends and family members.”